SK Finance loan book jumps 27 pc to Rs 13,261 cr in FY25; eyes Rs 2,200 cr via IPO | Science-Environment

 Disbursements during the year stood at Rs 8,398 crore, marking a 16 per cent rise, driven by growth in car, tractor and MSME lending.

 Commercial vehicle loans comprised the largest share of the company's assets under management (AUM) at 37.9 per cent, followed by MSME loans at 23.1 per cent and car loans at 20.4 per cent.
-SK Finance maintained a strong capital adequacy ratio of 29.51 per cent, comfortably above regulatory requirements, the company added.
+SK Finance maintained a strong capital adequacy ratio of 29.51 per cent, comfortably above regulatory requirements.

 Founded in 1994 by Rajendra Kumar Setia to address the lack of institutional credit for small traders and transporters in Rajasthan, the company has focused on rural and semi-urban segments, targeting underserved borrowers in Tier-II and Tier-III cities.